Control-Aware Scheduling for Low Latency Wireless Systems with Deep Learning: Simulation Results

-In Figure \ref{fig_simple_results} we show the training process for the control-aware scheduler using the primal-dual scheduler given in Algorithm \ref{alg:learning}.
-In the left figure, we show the transmission time utilized over the 2 channels by the NN-based scheduling policy over the course of $50,000$ learning iterations.
-As can be seen the in the left figure, the policies converge to scheduling decisions that respect latency requirements for both channels after $50,000$ iterations.
+In Figure \ref{fig_simple_results0} we show the training process for the control-aware scheduler using the primal-dual scheduler given in Algorithm \ref{alg:learning}.
+In particular, we show the transmission time utilized over the 2 channels by the NN-based scheduling policy over the course of $50,000$ learning iterations.
+As can be seen, the policies converge to scheduling decisions that respect latency requirements for both channels after $50,000$ iterations, showcasing the capability of a neural network to learn latency restrictive policies.

 We proceed to compare the performance of the learned policy in terms of the control metric in \eqref{eq_ex_cost} against other scheduling heuristics.
 We compares against a standard, control-agnostic round-robin scheduling policy (RR) and a control-aware priority ranking (PR) heuristic in which transmissions are prioritized for systems with largest states.
+These methods are chosen as they can be implemented model-free, to make a reasonable comparison against the model-free DNN, and are commonly used in modern practical systems.
 We point out that both of the scheduling policies used fixed PDRs of 0.95 to determine data rate selection.
-In the right image of Figure \ref{fig_simple_results} we show evolution of the 9 systems when using each of the schedulers.
-It can be observed that the performance of the DNN scheduling policy learned with primal-dual learning outperforms both heuristics.
-The NN-based scheduler is able to keep 8 out of 9 systems stable, while the RR and PR schedulers keep only 6 and 0 systems stable, respectively.
-This can be attributed to the fact that DNN has been model-free trained to adapt to both changing channel conditions and the individual dynamics of each of the systems, which allows it to make more efficient scheduling policies with regards to the varying system dynamics and latency constraints.
+In the left image of Figure \ref{fig_simple_results} we show a box plot of the quadratic control costs obtained by each of these methods over 1000 different randomly drawn plant and channel states.
+It can be observed that, in terms of this cost, the DNN outperforms both baselines.
+Thus, when considering a specific control-aware cost to optimize, designing scheduling algorithms directly with respect to this cost can benefit the performance of the system.